 Indefinite delivery contracts

-FAR 19.804-6 clarifies when SBA offers and acceptances are required for 8(a) orders under indefinite delivery contracts and outlines how contractor status changes affect agency small business credit.
+FAR 19.804-6 clarifies when SBA offers and acceptances are required for 8(a) orders under indefinite delivery contracts and how agencies can continue to take small business credit after a contractor exits the 8(a) program.

 Overview

-FAR 19.804-6 addresses the procedures and requirements for issuing orders under indefinite delivery contracts (including multiple-award, IDIQ, and Federal Supply Schedules) that involve 8(a) program participants.
-It clarifies when separate SBA offers and acceptances are required for individual orders, the conditions for sole source orders, and how agencies may take credit toward small business goals.
-The section also covers the implications when an 8(a) contractor exits the program or changes size status.
+FAR 19.804-6 addresses the procedures and requirements for issuing orders under indefinite delivery contracts (such as IDIQs, GWACs, and Federal Supply Schedules) that involve 8(a) program participants.
+It clarifies when separate SBA offers and acceptances are required for individual orders, the conditions for sole source orders, and how agencies can continue to take credit for awards to 8(a) contractors even after they exit the 8(a) program or become other than small.
+The section also outlines the value thresholds and procedural requirements for issuing orders directly to 8(a) contractors.

 Key Rules

-- No separate SBA offer and acceptance is needed for individual orders under 8(a) set-aside multiple-award contracts if competed among all 8(a) holders; otherwise, offers and acceptances are required.
+- No separate SBA offer and acceptance is needed for individual orders under multiple-award contracts set aside for exclusive 8(a) competition, as long as all 8(a) contract holders can compete.
+Offers and acceptances are required for orders under contracts not exclusively set aside for 8(a).

 - Sole Source Orders

-- Contracting officers may issue sole source orders under 8(a) set-aside contracts if the order is below the 19.805-1(a)(2) thresholds and proper offering/acceptance procedures are followed.
+- Contracting officers may issue sole source orders under certain value thresholds if the contract was set aside for 8(a) competition and proper offering/acceptance procedures are followed.

-- 8(a) contractors may continue to receive orders after exiting the program or changing size status, but agency credit for small business goals may be affected.
+- 8(a) contractors may continue to receive orders even after leaving the 8(a) program or becoming other than small.

-- Agencies may continue to claim credit for orders to 8(a) contractors post-exit, unless the contractor rerepresents as other than small or receives an SBA waiver after ownership/control changes.
+- Agencies may continue to count orders toward small business goals unless the contractor rerepresents as other than small or certain ownership changes occur.

 Responsibilities